zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 --------------------

 The microkernel's scheduler always selects the highest priority executable task to be the current task.
-If multiple executable tasks of that priority are available the scheduler chooses the one that has been waiting longest.
+When multiple executable tasks of the same priority are available, the scheduler chooses the one that has been waiting longest.

 Once a task becomes the current task it remains scheduled for execution by the microkernel until one of the following occurs:

-* The task is supplanted by a higher priority task that becomes ready to execute.
+* The task is supplanted by a higher-priority task that becomes ready to execute.

-* The task is supplanted by an equal priority task that is ready to execute, either because the current task explicitly calls :c:func:`task_yield()` or because the kernel implicitly calls :c:func:`task_yield()` because the scheduler's time slice has expired.
+* The task is supplanted by an equal-priority task that is ready to execute, either because the current task explicitly calls :c:func:`task_yield()` or because the kernel implicitly calls :c:func:`task_yield()` after the scheduler's time slice expired.

-* The task is supplanted by an equal or lower priority task that is ready to execute, because the current task calls a kernel API that blocks its own execution.
-(For example, the task attempts to take a semaphore that is unavailable.)
+* The task is supplanted by an equal or lower-priority task that is ready to execute because the current task called a kernel API that blocked its own execution.
+For example, the task attempted to take a semaphore that was unavailable.

 * The task terminates itself by returning from its entry point function.